nyyu-io/docs.nyyu.io/docs/tutorial-basics/trade.md

 - **Market Trades**: Displays recent trades in the market.
 - **My Trades**: Lists the user's recent trades.
 - **Search Functionality**: Allows users to quickly find specific trading pairs.
+- **Spot Tutorial & Guidance**: Includes spot tutorial and guidance for users who are new to trading or need additional help.

 ## Managing Your NYYU Trade Dashboard